 I trained as a Humanistic and Integrative Psychotherapist, at the Sherwood Psychotherapy Training Institute (SPTI), in partnership with Staffordshire University, where I gained a First-Class BSc (Hons) degree in Counselling & Psychotherapy.
 I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their ethical framework for the counselling professions.

 As a Humanistic therapist, I see you as unique and value your life experiences and how life events may have impacted upon you.
 I believe that you are the expert on your own life and have the capacity and right to become the best version of yourself, as defined by you; finding contentment within your own thoughts and fulfilment within your life.
-I work in a way that promotes autonomy, supporting you to take back control in your life, and clear some space to be able to let good things in, in the future.
-I hold great value in the power of the therapeutic relationship and the healing that can happen within it.
+I work in a way that promotes autonomy, supporting you to take back control in your life and clear some space to be able to let good things in, in the future.
+I truly value the power of the therapeutic relationship and the healing that can happen within it.

 As an Integrative Psychotherapist, I draw on theories from a number of therapeutic modalities that support my relational approach, to help me better support you in finding meaning in whatever you may have experienced or may currently be experiencing.
 I work in a way that promotes communication and integration between parts of the self that you may feel cut off from, or even unaware of.

-I can offer you a safe space where you can be your authentic self without the fear of being judged or frowned upon.
+I can offer you a safe space where you can be your true self without the fear of being judged or frowned upon.
 I believe you deserve to be seen, acknowledged and respected for who you are, and not just for who you feel you need to be for others.
 I look forward to seeing you.